Contrast-Security-OSS/docs/content/admin/policy_mgmt/ProtectRules.md

 <!--
 title: "Protect Rules"
 description: "Overview of protection rules"
-tags: "Admin protection rules policy management protect" -->
+tags: "admin protection rules policy management protect" -->

 Protect Rules allow you to set applications to monitor for attacks.
-They correspond to an attack type, such as SQL Injection or Cross-Site Scripting, that seeks to exploit any vulnerabilities that allow that type of attack in both custom code as well as third-party libraries.
+They correspond to an attack type, such as SQL Injection or Cross-Site Scripting, that seeks to exploit any vulnerabilities that allow that type of attack in both custom code as well as 3rd party libraries.

 Contrast ships with built-in protection rules: